“My grandmother.” That is the answer Riyad Al-Kasem (aka Chef Rakka) will give you to the question “who taught you how to cook?”

 In college, Chef Rakka longed for the home cooking of his Syrian youth, and after a long and stressful day, would turn to cooking for relaxation.
 He would call his mother for help recreating his favorite Middle Eastern recipes, and finally started writing down instructions.
 After scoring the highest possible score on his International Studies test on American government, and his interest in the democratic system of checks and balances, the U.S. beckoned.
 Rakka does have a law degree, and although he may some day think about returning to law, cooking remains, as it always has been, his first love.

 And no wonder!
 Chef Rakka’s family has been renowned cheese, butter and yogurt makers in Syria for more than five generations.
-Along with this family tradition, Rakka learned the importance of using fresh, natural ingredients from his youth living in Syria’s Fertile Crescent region by the Euphrates, and furthered his knowledge of natural and organic cooking during his time working in the food and beverage industry in Santa Barbara, California.
+Along with this family tradition, Rakka learned the importance of using fresh, natural ingredients living in Syria’s Fertile Crescent region by the Euphrates, and furthered his knowledge of natural and organic cooking during his time working in the food and beverage industry in Santa Barbara, California.

 His cooking today continues to reflect that love of fresh food.
-Just as he and his father, after a trip to the market in Syria, would bring home only what was fresh that day for his mother to cook, Rakka and his wife Linda decide on the daily menu specials based on what’s available fresh from the market.
+Just as he and his father, after a trip to the market in Syria, would bring home only what was fresh that day to cook, Rakka and his wife Linda decide on the daily menu specials based on what’s available fresh from the market.

 Chef Rakka now lives in Hendersonville with his wife Linda and their two children.